ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The client instance MUST communicate the "code" to the end user in some fashion, such as displaying it on a screen or reading it out audibly.
+This code is used by the interaction component of the AS as a means of identifying the pending grant request and does not function as an authentication factor for the RO.

 The client instance MUST also communicate the URI to the end user.
-Since it is expected that the end user will continue interaction on a secondary device, the URI needs to be short enough to allow the end user to copy it to a secondary device without mistakes.
+Since it is expected that the end user will continue interaction on a secondary device, the URI needs to be short enough to allow the end user to type or copy it to a secondary device without mistakes.

 The URI returned is a function of the AS, but the URI itself MAY be completely